NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 7.md

 He who believes in Me, as the Scripture said, 'From his innermost being will flow rivers of living water.'"

 ###### 39
-But this He spoke of the Spirit, whom those who believed in Him were to receive; for the Spirit was not yet _given_, because Jesus was not yet glorified.Division of People over Jesus
+But this He spoke of the Spirit, whom those who believed in Him were to receive; for the Spirit was not yet _given_, because Jesus was not yet glorified.

+### Division of People over Jesus

 ###### 40
 _Some_ of the people therefore, when they heard these words, were saying, "This certainly is the Prophet."